-Paul Butterfield was born in Chicago and initially studied classical flute, but at a young age he developed a love for the blues and began playing harmonica.
-In the early 60s he met another white, blues-loving musician named Elvin Bishop (guitar).
+Paul Butterfield was born in Chicago and initially studied classical flute, but at a young age developed a love for the blues and began playing harmonica.
+In the early 60s, he met another white, blues-loving musician named Elvin Bishop (guitar).
 It didn't take long before the two started hanging around the legendary black blues players like Muddy Waters, Howlin' Wolf, and Junior Wells.
-Somehow the pair was able to hijack Jerome Arnold (bass) and Sam Lay (drums) from the rhythm section of Howlin' Wolf's group and in 1963 the foursome won a spot as the house band at the Chicago blues club Big John's.
+Somehow the pair was able to hijack Jerome Arnold (bass) and Sam Lay (drums) from the rhythm section of Howlin' Wolf's group and in 1963, the foursome won a spot as the house band at the Chicago blues club Big John's.

-In June 1966, they contributed five tracks to an Elektra compilation LP titled 'What's Shakin'', which also featured the Lovin' Spoonful, Eric Clapton & The Powerhouse, Tom Rush and Al Kooper.
-By the end of 1966, Lay (who had accidentally shot himself) was replaced by Billy Davenport (drums) and the band released their second LP, 'East-West', which includes the pivotal 13 minute long title track and also a cover of Mike Nesmith's (the Monkees') 'Mary, Mary'.
+In June 1966, the group contributed five tracks to an Elektra compilation LP titled What's Shakin', which also featured the Lovin' Spoonful, Eric Clapton & The Powerhouse, Tom Rush and Al Kooper.
+By the end of 1966, Lay (who had accidentally shot himself) was replaced by Billy Davenport (drums) and the band released their second LP (East-West), which includes the pivotal 13 minute long title track and also a cover of Mike Nesmith's (the Monkees') 'Mary, Mary'.
 This album peaked at #65, but even with its modest success, Bloomfield departed shortly after its release to form the Electric Flag.

-With the departure of Bloomfield, 1967 saw a new Rhythm & Blues style direction for the band with the addition of a horn section, including Charles Dinwiddie (flute, mandarin, saxophone), Keith Johnson (trumpet) and David Sanborn (alto saxophone).
+With the departure of Bloomfield, 1967 saw a new R&B style direction for the band with the addition of a horn section, including Charles Dinwiddie (flute, mandarin, saxophone), Keith Johnson (trumpet) and David Sanborn (alto saxophone).
 At this time, Arnold and Davenport had also taken a brief hiatus from the group and were temporarily replaced by Bugsy Maugh (bass) and Phil Wilson (drums).
-With this radical new direction, their third LP, 'The Resurrection Of Pigboy Crabshaw' (Pigboy Crabshaw was Elvin Bishop's nickname and he had taken over lead guitar from Bloomfield), included some very solid material and peaked at a respectable #52 in the charts, which was to be their most commercially successful album.
+With this radical new direction, their third LP titled The Resurrection Of Pigboy Crabshaw (Pigboy Crabshaw was Elvin Bishop's nickname and he had taken over lead guitar from Bloomfield) houses some very solid material and peaked at a respectable #52 on the Billboard Top LPs chart, which was to be their most commercially successful album.